dianaagustinaf/spotidata-project/README.md

 # SpotiData Project
 ## Why do we listen to the music we listen to?
 An analysis of trends on Spotify

-## Project 1 Team: Jovan, Sofia & Diana
+### Project 1 Team: Jovan, Sofia & Diana
-## University of Birmingham / Data Analysis Bootcamp
+### University of Birmingham / Data Analysis Bootcamp

 We have worked with the Spotify API to analyse:

-The most streamed songs of all time [Initial Dataset](https://chartmasters.org/spotify-most-streamed-songs/)
+The most streamed songs of all time: [Initial Dataset](https://chartmasters.org/spotify-most-streamed-songs/).

-The Top-100 songs of each year of the last 20 years (2000-2021) [Initial Dataset](https://chart2000.com/about.htm#google_vignette)
+The Top-100 songs of each year of the last 20 years (2000-2021): [Initial Dataset](https://chart2000.com/about.htm#google_vignette).

-The most streamed artists [Initial Dataset](https://chartmasters.org/most-streamed-artists-ever-on-spotify/)
+The most streamed artists: [Initial Dataset](https://chartmasters.org/most-streamed-artists-ever-on-spotify/).

 ## Spotify API